 Wildlife Rescue Queensland (WRQ), previously known as Bribie and Districts Wildlife Rescue, has been operating since 2007 as a not-for-profit organisation.
-The decision to formally change the name was voted in by its members in 2018.
-It was agreed the previous name did not adequately depict the full area that the group services for rescues and rehabilitation.
-WRQ services the Moreton Bay Region in Queensland with carers in other parts of the state and greater South East Regions of Queensland.
-Although the name has changed, the quality, care and effort of our volunteers remain unchanged.
+WRQ services the Moreton Bay Region of Queensland, along with carers in other parts of Queensland.

 WRQ is a not for profit organisation that Rescues, Rehabilitates and Releases Australian Native Wildlife.
 We are a permitted care group with DES (The Department of Environment and Science) and hold a Group Rehabilitation Permit which allows authorised members who have completed the necessary training to care for sick, injured and orphaned wildlife for the purposes of rehabilitating them and returning them back into the wild.

 WRQ is proud to support AZWH, RSPCA and various Veterinary clinics by helping them to place Australian Native Animals that are in need of rehabilitation and care until they are ready for release back into the wild.
 We also operate a 24-hour emergency hotline that the public can call if they come across injured wildlife.

 Our mission is to make a positive difference in the lives of injured and orphaned Australian wildlife preparing them for release back into the wild.